davidthewatson/flasgist/README.md

 # Update

 I'm no longer using FlasGist.
-Instead, I've designed a similar system called <a href="https://github.com/davidthewatson/zegibl">ZeGiBl</a> entirely using client-side JavaScript.
+Instead, I've designed a similar system called <a href="https://github.com/davidthewatson/zegibl">ZeGiBl</a> entirely using client-side JavaScript instead of server-side python.
+Thus, there is no server footprint as the system functions entirely using github pages, gists, static HTML, and javascript.

 ## FlasGist